lostcxuse/lostcxuse/README.md

   ☆ "He can swing swords REALLY REALLY well~"

   ☆ Princezam - "Ever since that day, that you told me that I was getting rizzed up, by the pang. i've had the biggest crush on you."
 Pentar - "What the f- What the freak did i'd come back to?"
 Pangi - "hey Pentar!"
 Princezam - "I have a crush on you, Pangi.
 I've loved you forever."

+  ☆ "this is where he tickles us.. hard!"

+  ☆ "tastes like DIRK!!" -spoke

+  ☆ "how old are you" - "in minecraft or real life"

   </details>